ehsane/rainbownlp/README.md

 Question/Comments
 ==========
-Feel free to contact us with you question/comments:
+Feel free to contact us with your question/comments:
 Ehsan Emadzadeh (eemadzadeh (at) gmail.com)
 Azadeh Nikfarjam (azadeh.nikfarjam (at) gmail.com)